 On the top of the castle are the Pensile Gardens, so much celebrated by the Greek poets; they are of equal height with the walls of the town, and are mighty pleasant both on the account of their shady groves and the tallness of the trees that grow there.
 This bulky work is supported by pillars, over which there runs a pavement of square stone, able to bear the earth which is laid upon it to a great depth, and the water with which it is irrigated.
 This pile carries trees of so large a dimension that their boles are eight cubits [12 feet, or 3.7 meters] about and fifty foot [15 meters] in height, and altogether as fruitful as if they grew in their natural soil.
 Now notwithstanding time preys by little and little, not only on artificial works, but even upon nature herself; yet this huge pile which is peltered with the roots of so many trees, and loaded with the weight of so large a grove, remains fill entire.
 It is supported by twenty large walls, distant eleven foot [3.4 meters] from one another, so that they who behold these groves at a distance would take them to be so many woods growing upon their mountains.
 It is reported that a king of Assyria reigning in Babylon contrived this mighty work to gratify his queen, who, being wonderfully delighted with woods and forests in the open fields, persuaded her husband to imitate the beauties of nature in this work.

 Curtius’s description of the Hanging Gardens bears many similarities to those of Diodorus and Strabo.
 And he repeats Diodorus’s claim that they were built by some unnamed “king of Assyria.”
 We don’t know, however, what sources he might have relied on for this information.
 His manner of description is just different enough to make one suspect that he wasn’t simply cribbing from Diodorus and Strabo.
-Still, he would have had to translate those earlier authors from Greek into the Latin in which he wrote, which may account for some of the changes in form and emphasis.
+Of course, he would have had to translate those earlier authors from Greek into the Latin in which he wrote, which may account for some of the changes in form and emphasis.

 Our final touchstone is in some ways the most compelling of them all because of the nature of the earlier source upon which it relies.
 Its author is a Jewish Roman named Josephus, who wrote a history of his sect called Antiquities of the Jews in AD 94.
 It includes the most detailed story of the construction of the Hanging Gardens, an event which it places not during the times of some anonymous queen or king of the semi-mythical past but rather during the established historical reign of Nebuchadnezzar II.
 Yet Josephus retains the claim that the king built the gardens in order to please his queen.